 3. Time tracking is proof-of-work

 The tools you use at work play a big part in ensuring efficiency.
 We all know paperwork and data analysis takes time.
 So why not be smart about it and see where you and your team can save valuable time otherwise wasted on manual tasks that can be automated?
 DeskTime offers easy-to-use project management tools.
 It automatically registers employee arrival and departure times and offers features like Absence calendars and Shift scheduling.
-Here’s how DeskTime works – it lets you plan projects and tasks, calculate their costs, follow their progress and report back to your clients with detailed reports and all the necessary invoices.
+Here’s how DeskTime works – it lets you plan projects and tasks, calculate their costs, follow their progress, and report back to your clients with detailed reports.
 When using time tracking, everyone is accountable, and everyone’s work is transparent.

 How well does DeskTime work when you lead by example?